iconify/website/docs/api/cdn.md

 - Go to [Route53 page](https://console.aws.amazon.com/route53/home?region=eu-central-1) (sign in if needed).
 - Click `[str]Hosted Zones` link, click on your domain or create a new zone.

 Then you need to add records for each server you have in your CDN.
 Click `[str]Create Record Set`, enter subdomain name in `[str]Name` field, enter IP address in `[str]Value` field, in `[str]Routing Policy` field select `[str]Latency`.
 That last part is very important: that makes it possible to redirect visitors to the closest server based on latency.
-Select region closest to your server's physical location, enter something in `[str]Set ID` field.
+Select the region closest to your server's physical location, enter something in `[str]Set ID` field.

 If you are running script on AWS service, instead of entering IP select click `[str]Yes` for `[str]Alias` option and select AWS instance.